 Whole School, Whole Community, Whole Child (WSCC) Award

-recognize a setting/organization or interest group, either in the school or community that has applied the philosophy associated with the WSCC model, specifically in the alignment, integration, and collaboration between education and health in order to improve each child’s cognitive, physical, social, and emotional development.
-Award candidates/nominees may include: School Health Advisory Committees, DHHS, School Health/Wellness Teams, Education Agency departments in school health.
+The WSCC Award is provided to a setting, organization, or interest group, either in the school or community, that has applied the philosophy associated with the WSCC model, specifically in the alignment, integration and collaboration between education and health.